jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 ---
 title: FoundationPose for Robotics
-subtitle: My experience running FoundationPose for monocular RGBD object pose tracking in a tabletop maniulation setting
+subtitle: My experience running FoundationPose and LangSAM for monocular RGBD object pose tracking in a tabletop maniulation setting

 # Summary for listings and search engines
-summary: My experience running FoundationPose for monocular RGBD object pose tracking in a tabletop maniulation setting
+summary: We combine three foundation models -- SAM, Grounded DINO, and FoundationPose -- for the purpose of running pose estimation on raw RGBD robot demonstrations.
+In order to improve results, we add a temporal consistency scoring function and various annotations to the data.
+Ultimately, the results are mixed and perhaps not good enough to provide object states to downstream robot planners.
 # Link this post with a project
 projects: []